ShiningVenus/CozyCritters/README.md

-# Cozy Critter — Animal-Themed Mood Tracker
+# Cozy Critter - Animal Themed Mood Tracker

-Cozy Critter is a neurodivergent-friendly mood tracking app that makes emotional self-care gentle, private, and fun.
+Cozy Critter is a neurodivergent friendly mood tracking app that makes emotional self-care gentle, private, and fun.

 Check in with adorable animal emoji, add your own notes, and get encouragement that really gets ND life.
-All your data stays on your device—no accounts, no cloud, no stress.
+All your data stays on your device.
+No accounts, no cloud, no stress.

 ## ✨ Features

-**Animal emoji mood check-in**
+**Animal emoji mood check in**
 Choose the animal that matches how you feel today.

 **Optional notes**
-Write a quick note with any mood—useful for journaling, venting, or celebrating!
+Write a quick note with any mood.
+Useful for journaling, venting, or celebrating!

 **Custom encouragement**
 Get (or even create) affirmations tailored to neurodivergent needs: masking, stimming, executive function, sensory breaks, and more.